Haiderahandali/Chaikin-algorithm/README.md

 #### The algorithm divides the straight lines into smaller one to form a curve (accuracy raises with number of iteration)

-### the algorithm currently is slow as I used LinkedList and basic, basic techniques to implement it quickly.
+### the algorithm currently is slow as I used LinkedList and basic techniques to implement it quickly.

 ![a photo of the algorithm](algorithm-in-action.png)